• Skip to primary navigation

 Step 7

 Upon submitting your application, all that is left is to await processing.
-The bank, through the account officer, will present you a couple of forms to fill.
-These could include information like your personal details, salary details, residential address and the like.
+The bank, through the account officer, will present you with a couple of forms to fill.
+These could include information like your personal details, salary details, residential address, and the like.

 Step 8

 Following this, the bank will present you with an offer letter.
-The offer letter from the bank is a document showing the amount lent to you by the bank, the interest rate, repayment structure, fees, security and the like.
+The offer letter from the bank is a document showing the amount lent to you by the bank, the interest rate, repayment structure, fees, security, and the likes.
 Furthermore, they may require standing orders.
 These are an order from you to your bank to deduct from your salary every month.

 In whichever case, you should always check your bank statement at the end of the month to verify how much was debited from your account.
 If the difference is more than 10% in any given month (i.e your repayment schedule says N80k for a given month then suddenly you see N88k for that month), you should quickly call your account officer for an explanation.